 |Expenses (salaries, licenses, libraries)||$2000|

 Here is a checklist of features you will need to add:

 - Font control.
 Your users should be able to select fonts from a given list.
 You will need to get commercial licenses for fonts that you wish to include in your video maker.
 Here is a collection of some of the best fonts for video.

 - Color control.
 You need to allow your users to select their own color palette for fonts or the scene background.
 You can also add some preset color palettes to save video creation time.
 Here is an article on how to select preset color palettes for videos.

 - Media control.
 Your users should be able to upload their own images/videos or import them from cloud storage (like Dropbox, Google Drive, or S3).
 As an additional feature, you can also build a media library with royalty-free stock images and video footage.
 Note that you will need to purchase commercial licenses from content houses like Shutterstock, Getty, or Pixabay.

 - Minimalistic animations and transitions.
 You should enable your users to choose some basic text, scene, and media animations.
-Some animations that do not need heavy rendering are the ones you would’ve come across in Microsoft Powerpoint and other slideshow creation tools.
+Some animations that do not need heavy rendering are the ones you would’ve come across in Microsoft Powerpoint and other PowerPoint alternatives.
 Here are some examples of basic and advanced text animations: